microsoft/artifacts-credprovider/src/Authentication/README.md

 // Can use MsalTokenProviders which works for most cases, or compose the token providers manually var providers = MsalTokenProviders.Get(app, logger);

-var tokenRequest = new TokenRequest("https://pkgs.dev.azure.com/org")
+var tokenRequest = new TokenRequest
 {
     IsInteractive = true
 };